 Romantic Hever Castle, the childhood home of Queen Anne Boleyn, the second wife of Henry VIII, is situated in the village of Hever, near Edenbridge in the beautiful countryside of Kent.

-Geoffrey Boleyn was the younger brother of Thomas Boleyn , Master of Gonville Hall, Cambridge.
-Geoffrey began his career as a lowly apprentice mercer, but acquired a a large personal fortune and was later to became Lord Mayor of London.
+Geoffrey Boleyn was the younger brother of Thomas Boleyn, Master of Gonville Hall, Cambridge.
+Geoffrey began his career as a lowly apprentice mercer, but acquired a large personal fortune and was later to become Lord Mayor of London.

 After Geoffrey's death the castle was inherited by his son William, who married Lady Margaret Butler, the younger daughter and co-heir of Thomas Butler, 7th Earl of Ormond.
 Hever Castle eventually passed to their son, Sir Thomas Bullen, who lived at the castle with his wife Lady Elizabeth Howard, eldest daughter of Thomas Howard, 2nd Duke of Norfolk, and the couple's three children George, Mary and Anne.
 Thomas Boleyn added a main Entrance Hall and Staircase Gallery to the property.